← All articles

 Step 4: Gather your evidence

-The BOE will schedule a hearing, typically 30–90 days after you file.
-You present your evidence, the Assessor may respond, and the Board makes a decision.
-Hearings are informal — you do not need a lawyer.
-You do need clear, organized evidence.
+The BOE will schedule a hearing.
+Due to appeal volumes, hearings are typically scheduled 6 months or more after you file.
+The hearing is for the petitioner or their agent to present evidence, the Assessor may respond, and the Board makes a decision.
+Hearings are informal — no lawyer is required, just clear, organized evidence.

 What are the odds?

-According to the King County Board of Equalization, approximately 25% of appeals result in some type of reduction.
+According to the Board, approximately 25% of cases that reach a hearing result in some type of reduction.
 The cases that win are almost always backed by solid comparable sales data.
 Vague arguments or appeals filed without evidence rarely succeed.

 How Appealo helps